littleosbook/littleosbook/user_mode.md

 # User Mode

 User mode is now almost within our reach, there are just a few more steps required to get there.
-They don't seem too much work on paper, but they can take quite a few hours to get right in code and design.
+Although these steps might seem easy they way they are presented in this chapter, they can be tricky to implement, since there are a lot of places where small errors will cause bugs that are hard to find.

 ## Segments for User Mode